oatkiller/harmony-collections/README.md

 Maps, WeakMaps, and Sets can each be created using their constructor with or without `new`.
 Examples:

-    var aWeakmap = new WeakMap;
+    var aWeakMap = new WeakMap;
     var aMap = Map();
     var aSet = new Set();

 Items in a collection do not appear in any manner through traditional inspection.
 The only way to interact with the data contained in a collection is by using the functions below.

+    var aWeakMap = new WeakMap;
+    aWeakMap.set(this, { secrets: 'Dark Secrets' });
+    console.log(Object.getOwnPropertyNames(aWeakMap)); // []
+    for (var k in aWeakMap) { console.log(k); }         // nothing
+    console.log(aWeakMap.get(this));                    // { secrets: 'Dark Secrets' }

 # WeakMap

 WeakMaps allow you to match any key to a value.
 The keys can be objects themselves.
 Keys are unique and setting the same key multiple times will overwrite the value.
 There is no way to know all the items in a WeakMap by introspecting it.
 There's no way to iterate through it's values or know how many there are.
-The only way to retieve a value is to have the exact object used for the key.
+Because WeakMap exposes no method of listing keys or values the only way to extract a value from it is by having a direct reference to the object used as the key.

 * __set__ `weakmap.set(key, value)`.
 Key is any value including objects.
 Only non-primitives can be used as keys.
 * __get__ `weakmap.get(key)`.
 Returns the value that key corresponds to the key or undefined.
 * __has__ `weakmap.has(key)`.
 Returns boolean.
 * __delete__ `weakmap.delete(key)`.
 Removes value from the WeakMap if found.
 Returns true.

+WeakMaps allow for some interestnig use cases like anonymous message passing, and secret passing analogous to public key encryption.
+Messages can be passed to objects using the target itself as the key to extract the hidden message, with no reference to the originator being left.

 # Map